-85 National Forest Policy Statement - Policy Strategy 2.2.5 Afforestation and Reforestation -The policy promotes the rehabilitation and restoration of degraded landscapes through forest plantation development, enrichment planting, and community forestry.
+77 National Forest Policy Statement - Policy Strategy 2.2.5 Afforestation and Reforestation -The policy promotes the rehabilitation and restoration of degraded landscapes through forest plantation development, enrichment planting, and community forestry.
 The strategy is to develop systems, and incentive packages, to support reforestation and forest plantation development.
 Public, private sector and community investment shall be sought, with emphasis on degraded forests, agricultural and mining lands and mangroves.
 This will require developing and implementing a National Forest Plantation Strategy, based on best practices and updated forest plantation

-86 National Forest Plan- SO 2-Improved rating for Guyana on the global Environmental Performance Index; Real-time quantification of forest cover loss and forest degradation; Reduced numbers of forest fires, disease and pest outbreaks; Sustainable use reserves increases.
+78 National Forest Plan- SO 2-Improved rating for Guyana on the global Environmental Performance Index; Real-time quantification of forest cover loss and forest degradation; Reduced numbers of forest fires, disease and pest outbreaks; Sustainable use reserves increases.

-87 Low Carbon Development Strategy- the Government of Guyana supports a phased approach to REDD+: (i) starting with a fund-based mechanism for REDD+ from 2010, and (ii) gradually merging REDD+ into the carbon market(s).
+79 Low Carbon Development Strategy- the Government of Guyana supports a phased approach to REDD+: (i) starting with a fundbased mechanism for REDD+ from 2010, and (ii) gradually merging REDD+ into the carbon market(s).
 Starting in 2013, a portion of each country's rainforest should be assigned forestry emissions quotas or carbon credits (known as REDD Credits)31 as offsets to trade within the carbon markets.
 Over years, the portion of rainforest for which REDD Credits are assigned should be progressively increased in line with a trajectory which prevents "flooding" the markets.

-88 Areas such as the Community Owned Conservation Area (COCA), Kanashen, established under the Amerindian Act88, the Kaieteur National Park and Iwokrama Forest have Rangers.
+80 Areas such as the Community Owned Conservation Area (COCA), Kanashen, established under the Amerindian Act80, the Kaieteur National Park and Iwokrama Forest have Rangers.
 The Protected Areas Act further strengthened that approach by committing financial support for Rangers in all protected areas, with The Guyana Forestry Commission tracking illegal logging.
-The Guyana Geology and Mines Commission88 is the regulatory body for most of the extractive sector.
-In well as forest degradation.
-Since 2010, there have been nine national-level assessments done on an annual basis.
-MRVS uses a combination of GIS and field-based data to report on activity and emissions data.
+The Guyana Geology and Mines Commission80 is the regulatory body for most of the extractive sector.
+In emissions data.
 Satellite imagery technology used include Landsat, Planet Scope and Sentinel 2.
+The repeated, systematic assessments under the Guyana MRVS, integrates the risk of reversals in its approach.